 Leave for rehabilitation, assessment or treatment because of a disability (discretionary although there is a statutory right to leave considered as a reasonable adjustment) Disability related sickness absence (discretionary although there is a statutory right to consider leave as a reasonable adjustment) Consideration will be given to the Equality Act 2010 and any statutory right to time off, in all instances.
 The absence will be recorded as sickness and the necessary self-certification form completed in the normal way.
 The Equality Act 2010 identifies the provision of paid time off as a reasonable adjustment.
 It acknowledges that a disabled person may need to be absent from work for "rehabilitation, assessment or treatment".
 There is no evidence that disabled people are more likely to be absent from work than other staff.
 However, in monitoring absence, due allowance should be made for absences related to a disability.
 Absences relating to appointments for rehabilitation, assessment or treatment of a disability should be recorded as disability leave.
 This is paid, and does not affect sick pay entitlements.
 However, any other periods of absence related to a disability should be classified and recorded as sick leave.
 Disability related sickness absence is sickness absence related to an individual's disability.
 For example: an episode or relapse of a disability related condition or time off for recuperation following a period of disability leave for treatment.
 Also see above section.
 Paid Paid in line with Sickness Entitlement There is a statutory right to unpaid leave to deal with an emergency relating to a dependant (e.g. son/daughter, partner (including same sex partners), and parent).
 It is expected that this type of leave is taken where the employee has identified short term, rather than long term, caring responsibilities.
-See Schedule 19 for a wider list of dependant relationship.
-Discretionary leave for Fertility Treatment.
+See Schedule 6 for a wider list of dependant relationship.
+In each academic year up to 2 days paid, depending on circumstance at the discretion of the CEO.
+Thereafter unpaid leave Discretionary leave for Fertility Treatment.
 As with other medical appointments, the expectation is that fertility treatment occurs outside of contractual working hours where possible.
 Paid in line with sickness entitlement